victornguyen18/digital_library/README.md

  * Open another terminal/command line

  To start the development server run:

 ```bash
 > python3 manage.py runserver 127.0.0.1:8000
 ```

 Running the server like this, will make the website available [http://127.0.0.1:8000](http://127.0.0.1:8000) other applications also use this port so you might need to try out 8001 instead.

 * Account admin to login admin

     * Username: admin
     * Password: adminadmin
     * Admin Page of Django build:[http://127.0.0.1:8000/admin2](http://127.0.0.1:8000/admin2)
     * Admin Page of System:[http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin)

 * Account of other user:

-    * Username: in dbs ititiu15050
+    * Username: in dbs (Example: ititiu15050)
     * Password: Default123456

 ### Closing down.

 when you are finished running the project you can:

 * Close down the server by pressing <CLTR>-c
 * exit the virtual env:

 ```bash
 > deactivate
 ```